It is often said that our lives are written on our faces.

-Our skin is an intelligent, inter-cellular communication system, a constant beehive of activity.
+Our skin is an intelligent, intercellular communication system, a constant beehive of activity.

 The problem is unlike our body; our skin lacks one CRUCIAL component of its own independent blood supply.
-Blood vessels don’t reach the surface of the skin, which is why; when we graze our skin it doesn’t draw any blood.
+Blood vessels don’t reach the surface of the skin, which is why when we graze our skin doesn’t draw any blood.
 Instead, our blood vessels are buried deep within the dermis, they never reach our skins surface the epidermis.

-What does this lack of blood supply really mean, in terms of skin health?
+So what does this lack of blood supply really mean, in terms of skin health?

 Instead of vital oxygen and nutrients being received in our skin by blood transport, they are diffused up into the epidermis, from buried blood vessels.
 Sadly this is not a very efficient process, meaning our epidermis goes without the all-important oxygen and nutrients and unfortunately things don’t get much better with age.

 Clinical studies show a 30% decline in blood supply, meaning less nutrition is going to get to our skin.